Tiffany-Zhehan-Zhu/Beauty-Beast_Skincare_E-commerce___PHP-SQL/README.md

-# Beauty Skincare Online Shooping
+# Beauty&Beauty Skincare E-commmerce

-•	Designed and implemented a database management system for a fictitious skin care company
-•	Built a relational database containing 9 relations and implemented the front-ends for customers and employees
-•	Developed functions including customer browsing, transaction and inventory update, error checking, and data aggregation
+Beauty&Beauty is a fictitious skincare company.
+We designed and implemented a database management system and website for this company.
+This system is built upon a relational database containing nine relations and implemented the front-end for customers and employees.
+Functions including customer browsing, transaction and inventory update, error checking, and data aggregation.